Contrast-Security-OSS/nginx-contrast-connector/README.md

     cp vendor/nginx-<version>/objs/*.so /etc/nginx/modules/

-Assuming you've already configured the module and app for contrast protection, this will have nginx find you module and use it.
+Assuming you've already configured the module and app for contrast protection, this will have nginx find your module and use it.
+Note, that you must be sure to build your module against the same package version of nginx you installed.

-See the section below about configuring nginx to use the module and how to configure an app to be protected by the contrast webserver agent.
+## From packages

+This doesn't really help for development of this module, but don't forget that the contrast-webserver-agent-nginx package is available from the Contrast package repository.
+You can also build the package from the local code and install it from the local package file, but that is kinda slow for a dev cycle.

 # Configuring the webserver agent connector